-The U.S. Air Force Medical Center is located northeast of Dayton on Wright- Patterson Air Force Base (WPAFB) and offers a rich, educational history linked closely to the city of Dayton, the “Birthplace of Aviation” and the home of Wilbur and Orville Wright.
-It is one of six Air Force medical centers throughout the world and acts as a referral hub for military bases throughout the Northeast and Midwest regions of the country.
+The Wright-Patterson Medical Center (WPMC), is located northeast of Dayton on Wright- Patterson Air Force Base (WPAFB) and offers a rich, educational history linked closely to the city of Dayton, the “Birthplace of Aviation” and the home of Wilbur and Orville Wright.
+In the early 1990s, the 62-bed institution received a $126 million renovation and expansion.
+It is one of five Air Force medical centers throughout the world and acts as a referral hub for military bases throughout the Northeast and Midwest regions of the country.

-The USAF Medical Center maintains accredited programs in internal medicine, surgery, obstetrics and gynecology, pediatrics, psychiatry, clinical psychology and dentistry.
-All faculty members are board certified or active candidates for certification and maintain an active interest in research.
+WPMC maintains accredited programs in internal medicine, surgery, obstetrics and gynecology, pediatrics, psychiatry, clinical psychology, nurse anesthesia and dentistry.
+Faculty members are board-certified or active candidates for certification and maintain an active interest in research.

 Wright State University

 Wright State University Boonshoft School of Medicine was established in 1973, and is fully accredited by the Liaison Committee on Medical Education (LCME).
 It is a community-based medical school affiliated with seven major teaching hospitals and more than 20 other health care institutions in the Dayton area.
-Educational programs include undergraduate medical education for about 390 medical students; residency training in 13 medical specialties for about 400 resident physicians; nine fellowship programs; and continuing medical education programs for practicing physicians in the community.
+Educational programs include undergraduate medical education for about 445 medical students; residency training in 13 medical specialties for about 440 resident physicians; 10 fellowship programs; and continuing medical education programs for practicing physicians in the community.